Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 The power of sport

 The Paralympic Games celebrate athletes with disabilities, including those with visual impairments like James.
-Although James narrowly missed the chance to compete this year due to injury, his story underscores the importance of regular health checks.
+Although James narrowly missed the chance to compete in 2024 due to injury, his story underscores the importance of regular health checks.

 “Our eyes are so important in every way,” James says, highlighting that vision is crucial not just for sport, but for everyday life, from mobility to connecting with loved ones.